JJNod88/jjn-pp2-tbc/README.md

     ### User Friendly
     * The sites goal and content is specific
         * With a clear site title, page title, background image, button icons and rules information, the sites is instantly recognisable to any User what its purpose and intentions are
-        * A Fun, interactive rock paper scissors type game.
+        * A Fun, interactive rock paper scissors type game

     ### Color Palette
     * The site needs only an index page.
-The color palette has been consistent throughout, and has been designed to be interactive.
+The color palette has been consistent throughout, and has been designed to be interactive
-    * Background has a transparent black color utilising linear-gradient, with all standard text in white.
+    * Background has a transparent black color utilising linear-gradient, with all standard text in white
     * Buttons for the Rules div is standard, with a red hover color for both
     * Each of the five main game buttons begin with the same color, however have active and hover status with independent colors.
 These colors have been choses for disparity but also how it appears against the background
         * The colors of each background also directly reflect the same color in the content of the rules div.
-The rules div sets out the rules and how to play, with each icon element colour to replicate the five main button choices.
+The rules div sets out the rules and how to play, with each icon element colour to replicate the five main button choices
     * The text in the results section is designed to represent the result of each round.
 A win is green, a lose is red, and a draw is yellow (neutral)
     * The incrementation of the score have also been colored with UX in mind.
-A user score is green, a comp score is red.
+A user score is green, a comp score is red

     ### Font size, color, type and styling
     * A google fonts has been loaded into the site
     * The sites font is defaulted as Montserrat.
 This was chosen as the text reminds me of an arcade type game, which correlated to what i was trying to achieve.
 A san-Serif backup font was added incase for any reason the added font was not loaded
-    * Default font color has been set to white, with alternative colours for the selector buttons, results section and the incrimented scores.
+    * Default font color has been set to white, with alternative colours for the selector buttons, results section and the incrimented scores
     * The size of the fonts has been set using % for responsiveness, with sizes set to reflect its importance and position on the page
     * Font weight has been set at 900%
     * H1 has been used for a header, h2 and h3 for subsequent headers
-    * Line-Height was used for the rules section to help distinguish between each selector element and its methodology.
+    * Line-Height was used for the rules section to help distinguish between each selector element and its methodology

 # Accessibility
-* A modern and user friendly site must be user friendly, and accessible to users who may have a disability that prevents them from accessing the site in certain ways.
+* A modern and user friendly site must be user friendly, and accessible to users who may have a disability that prevents them from accessing the site in certain ways
 * A useful tool to assess the accessibility of a site is by utilising google inspectors LightHouse function
     * The site scored 100/100 for both mobile and desktop devices

     ### Foundation
-* The foundation of this is the site layout and semantic HTML elements.
+* The foundation of this is the site layout and semantic HTML elements
-    * The site is laid out with a standard HTML format to improve its flow, allowing screen readers to indicate header, nav, divs, buttons, icons, p, and footer elements of the site.
+    * The site is laid out with a standard HTML format to improve its flow, allowing screen readers to indicate header, nav, divs, buttons, icons, p, and footer elements of the site
-    * Using these Semantic Elements in the correct order provides additional functionality for tab keys and screen readers to highlight the key information and content.
+    * Using these Semantic Elements in the correct order provides additional functionality for tab keys and screen readers to highlight the key information and content
-    * UI Controls - Nav bar is set to fixed with a high index, and all buttons are accessible using the keyboard tab and enter functions.
+    * UI Controls - Nav bar is set to fixed with a high index, and all buttons are accessible using the keyboard tab and enter functions
     * I have used aria-labels for all icons and buttons of the site.
-In addition to this, i have also added a title attribute to each of the five game choice icons to provide an additional reference to what each stands for.
+In addition to this, i have also added a title attribute to each of the five game choice icons to provide an additional reference to what each stands for
-    * Images and audio files have been loaded into the Asset Folder so they are always available.
+    * Images and audio files have been loaded into the Asset Folder so they are always available
     * Alt attributes have been added for images

 # Responsiveness
 As technology advances, new devices are being released every day.
 It is extremely important to ensure that the site and game can be played on any device.
 Not just its functionality, but its design and display too.
-A good site is not compromised because of a smaller or larger screen.
+A good site is not compromised because of a smaller or larger screen

 ### Structure
-* The site has been designed to adapt to any device and screen size.
+* The site has been designed to adapt to any device and screen size
     * It begins with a viewport in the HEAD of the index page and continues with the addition of media queries implemented with CSS
     * Flexbox has been used to structure my elements which is an extremely responsive way of structuring the site.
 With display:flex and flex:1 for example, all of my sections and divs are automatically positioned correctly, and did so when scaling the screen size up and down.
-This saves a lot of time and means the HTML foundations of the site is already responsive.
+This saves a lot of time and means the HTML foundations of the site is already responsive

 ### Units
 * For any element and font sizes, i have used only responsive units to increase the responsiveness of the content
     * The main unit i have used throughout the site is %.
 This is the same for fonts, padding and margins.
-I have also used rem where necessary.
+I have also used rem where necessary

 ### Media queries
 * Media Queries in CSS has been used so that the site and game responds to any device and screen size.
     * Using Google Developer, I have tested each element of the site to ensure it responds to scaling.
-This starts with testing the site in responsive mode, scaling it up and down easily.
+This starts with testing the site in responsive mode, scaling it up and down easily
-    * For further testing, I tested the responsiveness in Google Dev Tools for devices such as apple, android phones and tablets.
+    * For further testing, I tested the responsiveness in Google Dev Tools for devices such as apple, android phones and tablets
-    * A further test was then done on my own devices - MacBookAir 13", Ipad 6, iphone 11.
+    * A further test was then done on my own devices - MacBookAir 13", Ipad 6, iphone 11

-* For smartphones and Tablets I adapted the media queries to use smaller font sizes, also decreasing the margins and adding padding between each div.
+* For smartphones and Tablets I adapted the media queries to use smaller font sizes, also decreasing the margins and adding padding between each div
 * Media query sizes are as follows: max1280, 950px, 750px, 600px, 450px, 350px, 300px.
     * The amount of media queries needed was limited due to responsive HTML and CSS coding